mcxross/sui-cookbook/docs/topics/accounts.md

 ## Importing an existing Account

-In case you already have existing account credentials like a Bech32 encoded private key or passphrase that you'd like to import and use.
+In case you already have existing account credentials like a Bech32 encoded private key or passphrase that you'd like to import and use, there's an overloaded `import` static method on the `Accounts` class.
+Pass in either the private key string or the passphrase.

 For a private key: